Copyright © Media Law International 2023. All Rights Reserved.

 Global Leaders in Media Law Practice

 Sports and digital media are Bird & Bird’s core focus areas.
-Leading sports lawyer Justin Walkey manages the division and represents high profile clients including Jazeera’s beIN Sport.
+The firm represents high profile clients in the sports industry, including Jazeera’s beIN Sport.
 The team advises mobile game publishers and corporate clients on sports-related sponsorships.
 Data protection is also a key area of focus for the firm, which works with clients from the Asia-Pacific region on related-matters.

-Media and Entertainment expert Hylands Law Firmis recognised by peers and clients for its film and television specialisation.
-Led by founding partner Xiaogang Ma, the team advises on adaptation and creation of script, investment and financing, Sino-foreign co-productions and the import and export of film and television content.
-Lawyers, including astute practitioner Zhengning Li, also represent music and recoding companies, print publishers and sports industry clients.
+Media and Entertainment expert Hylands Law Firm is recognised by peers and clients for its film and television specialisation.
+The team advises on adaptation and creation of script, investment and financing, Sino-foreign co-productions and the import and export of film and television content.
+Lawyers also represent music and recoding companies, print publishers and sports industry clients.

 Paul, Weiss, Rifkind, Wharton & Garrison is known for its sector-related corporate and transactional work.
 Lawyers advise strategic and financial investors on all aspects of the TMT sectors in Asia, including strategic acquisitions and joint ventures.
-Clients include, DreamWorks Animation, Tencent and Casbaa, a leading association for digital and multi-channel television.
+The firm’s clients include, DreamWorks Animation, Tencent and Universal Studios.

 Baker McKenzie has been doing business in China for 40 years.
 With its primary emphasis on intellectual property, the firm is a popular choice for copyright cases across segment including entertainment, sports and technology.
-Key practitioners include , who manages the firm’s IP practice in China and Hong Kong, and who focusses on cross-border litigation and enforcement in both regions.
+The team also focusses on cross-border litigation and enforcement in both regions.

 Clifford Chance’s cross-border advice dominates its TMT work.
-Richard Blewett and Terence Foo lead a practice well regarded by peers for its advice on anti-trust and competition law.
+The practice is well regarded by peers for its advice on anti-trust and competition law.
 Practitioners specialise in sector-related public-to-private transactions, mergers and overseas acquisitions.

 Simmons & Simmons has a dedicated TMT practice specialising in corporate and commercial matters.
 The firm has a diverse portfolio that includes leading online, e-commerce and entertainment companies.
-Head of division David Wang has extensive experience representing multinational companies, including software companies and venture capital investors in China and the US.
+The team has extensive experience representing multinational companies, including software companies and venture capital investors in China and the US.

-Wan Hui Da Law Firm is among the region’s leaders for copyright, enforcement and litigation.
+Wanhuida Intellectual Property is among the region’s leaders for copyright, enforcement and litigation.
 Present since 1992, the firm has a high profile client base that includes multinational companies.
-Founding partner Gang Bai is reputed for his litigation skills and works closely with enforcement specialist Liang Su.
+Lawyers at the firm are highly reputed for their litigation skils.

 Covington & Burling is appointed by Hollywood studios and leading independent production studios.
-Key practitioner works with the wider team advising television companies, sports organisations, funds and investors, individual actors and directors.
+The team advises television companies, sports organisations, funds and investors, individual actors and directors.
 The practice is also known for advice on complex regulatory matters.

 Deacons primarily focusses on intellectual property advice to media and entertainment clients.
 The firm is appointed by multinational companies that include Hollywood studios, production houses and distributors, music publishers and advertisers.
-Working with key practitioner , lawyers assisted Hong Kong’s largest television network, advised Twentieth Century Fox on high-profile film projects in China and advised on the establishment of a distribution company.
+Llawyers assisted Hong Kong’s largest television network, advised Twentieth Century Fox on high-profile film projects in China and advised on the establishment of a distribution company.

 Grandall Legal Group concentrates on intellectual property advice with key areas of work including unfair competition, licensing, investment and financing of rights.
 Lawyers also assist with overseas mergers and acquisitions and act for companies establishing a presence abroad.
 Other service areas include telecommunications, IT and e-commerce.